fouille/wazo_override_directory_iP/README.md

 # Wazo Override directory IP

-For workaround solution to access a directory with your physical endpoints.
+For workaround solution to access a directory with your physical endpoints.<br>
-Wazo version >= 19.12
+Wazo version >= 19.12<br>
 Please don't use this script with version >= 19.14

 # Installation